Birmingham Brain Injury Attorney

 If you’ve suffered a brain injury due to someone else’s negligence, you may be able to obtain financial compensation for your losses.
-At The Mitchell Law Firm, LLC, our Birmingham, AL brain injury and personal injury attorneys know money won’t erase what happened to you.
+At The Mitchell Law Firm, LLC, our brain injury and Birmingham personal injury attorneys know money won’t erase what happened to you.
 But we hope it will help you take a major step toward physical and emotional recovery.

 Types of Accident-Related Brain Injury

 Car crashes often result in traumatic brain injury.
 In a car accident, the skull can hit the sides of the vehicle, the rearview mirror, or the window, resulting in blunt force trauma and skull fractures.
 The velocity and gravitational forces in a car accident can whip a person’s head in different directions, causing the brain to strike the inside of the skull.
 This can lead to the brain swelling and pressing against the sides of the skull.

 Sudden impact trauma in a car accident can lead to concussions, loss of consciousness, and potentially nerve damage in the cranium.
 Blood clots can form within the brain after a concussion, posing a serious threat to victims.
 When a blood clot blocks blood and oxygen flow to the brain, a stroke or heart attack can occur.